Using data from the StockBrokers.com 2017 Broker Rankings

 , we can compare Charles Schwab vs E*TRADE to determine which broker is best.
 Let's dive in.

-To start this comparison, first we will take a look at the broker commission rates for placing regular stock and options trades.
+First, we will break down the commission charges of both brokers for placing stock and options trades.
 E*TRADE charges more than Charles Schwab for placing regular stock trades ($6.95 and $4.95, respectively).
-With options, the base fees charged are $6.95 (E*TRADE) and $4.95 (Charles Schwab).
-Each contract then costs $0.75 at E*TRADE and $0.65 at Charles Schwab for a difference in price of $0.10 per contract.
-Not all brokers charge a flat rate fee per trade though, so it is important to read the full commission notes to know the complete breakdown (go to any online broker review
+Looking at trading options, Charles Schwab's base fee is $4.95 while E*TRADE's is $6.95.
+Each option contract then costs $0.75 at E*TRADE and $0.65 at Charles Schwab.
+Instead of flat rate fees, several brokers charge a per-share fee instead.
+For a complete review of trading charges, read our full online broker reviews

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
-Neither Charles Schwab and E*TRADE have virtual trading.
-Taking a look at mobile trading, Charles Schwab and E*TRADE both have a iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts and Debit Cards are offered by E*TRADE while Charles Schwab offers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-On the whole, when it comes to tools, research, and trading on the go, E*TRADE was rated for Best in Class - Research and Best in Class - Mobile Trading in 2014, while Charles Schwab was rated for Best in Class - Platforms & Tools and Best in Class - Research.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Charles Schwab nor E*TRADE offers virtual trading.
+For mobile trading, Charles Schwab along with E*TRADE both support the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Clients can have Checking Accounts and Debit Cards at E*TRADE while customers at Charles Schwab can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+All factors considered, when it comes to platform tools, research, and mobile trading, E*TRADE finished with awards Best in Class - Research and Best in Class - Mobile Trading in 2017, while Charles Schwab came up with Best in Class - Platforms & Tools and Best in Class - Research.

 Overall, Charles Schwab boasts 4.50 stars versus E*TRADE's 4.00 stars.